 So what can institutions do to protect themselves?
 Activists are exploiting a gap in the information that is made publicly available to make it appear that they have forced institutions into releasing data they didn’t want to give out.
 Add in the “context” that animal rights groups put into their press releases and it amounts to a negative story for the research institution.

 If research institutions provide the information themselves then there is much less of a story.
-To compare to a situation some years back – there was a time when animal rights groups could press release existence of an animal research programme at a university, until the widespread practice of openly explaining an institutions animal research programme on their websites made this a non-story.
+To compare to a situation some years back – there was a time when animal rights groups could press release the existence of an animal research programme at a university, until the widespread practice of openly explaining an institution's animal research programme on their websites made this a non-story.

-It should also be noted that Section 22 of the Freedom of information guidance: “exempts information requested by an applicant if it is intended for future publication”.
+It should also be noted that Section 22 of the Freedom of Information guidance: “exempts information requested by an applicant if it is intended for future publication”.
 So, provided you have a process for publishing your animal research statistics each year, you should not be required to provide those statistics to individual enquiries.
-You can note that your most recent animal research statistics exist online, and that the most recent data will be made available when it is collated.
+You can note that your most recent animal research statistics exist online and that the most recent data will be made available when it is collated.

 Nonetheless, such activities will not mean the end of FOIs.
 There are many questions that people have about the nature of the research conducted at your institution, and these will continue to need to be answered as usual.
 But the more information you provide proactively on your website, the less animal rights groups can suggest you are hiding.